 When you add to this that previous research has found that a whopping 9 in 10 Europeans prefer surfing the web in their native language, the amount of missed opportunity by having your website in, say, English only becomes very apparent.

-Which are the 3 most common foreign languages in each Member State?
+Which are the 3 most common foreign languages in each EU member state?

 Degree of multilingualism greatly varies between EU countries

-As can be seen above, there’s also widespread national variation on the degree of multilingualism between European countries.
-To better demonstrate these outspoken differences, below I’ve compared the top 5 multilingual countries against the bottom 5:
+As can be seen above, there is also widespread national variation on the degree of multilingualism between European countries.
+To better demonstrate these outspoken differences, below I have compared the top 5 multilingual countries against the bottom 5:

 This is extremely valuable information when considering whether translating a website is economically feasible.
-For example, it’s plausible that it won’t make that big a difference on your performance to keep your website in English if you’re targeting Dutch consumers, however it surely will if you’re aiming to make inroads in Hungary, Italy or Portugal – just to name a few.
+For example, it is plausible that it will not make that big a difference on your performance to keep your website in English if you are targeting Dutch consumers, however it surely will if you are aiming to make inroads in Hungary, Italy or Portugal – just to name a few.

 In favour of multilingualism, but not at the expense of native languages

-Moreover, a majority of Europeans are in favour of being able to speak a ‘common language’ across all EU Member States, however, 81% state that all languages should continue to be treated equally.
-That’s indeed a very important catch, and it actually represents an increasingly favoured view towards treating all languages equally, compared to the 2005 survey.
+Moreover, a majority of Europeans are in favour of being able to speak a “common language” across all EU Member States, however, 81% state that all languages should continue to be treated equally.
+That is indeed a very important catch, and it actually represents an increasingly favoured view towards treating all languages equally, compared to the 2005 survey.
 The report notes: